avilabiel/blackjack-cli/README.md

 These are the improvements that we will implement in the next versions of this CLI game:

 1. Leave the table whenever the player wants
+2. Player balance is updated after winning or losing
-2. Player can keep playing until the balance is greater than $0
+3. Player can keep playing until the balance is greater than $0
-3. Improve the Dealer bot to take some actions like HIT
+4. Improve the Dealer bot to take some actions like HIT
-4. Support different card suits and colors
+5. Support different card suits and colors
-5. Give random and unique cards.
+6. Give random and unique cards.
 I.e. a card picked previously will not appear again
-6. Support more advanced rules like Side Bets, Perfect Pairs, and Insurance
+7. Support more advanced rules like Side Bets, Perfect Pairs, and Insurance
-7. Use real storage to persist the games (e.g. MySQL or MongoDB)
+8. Use real storage to persist the games (e.g. MySQL or MongoDB)
-8. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
+9. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
-9. Finish the REST implementation
+10. Finish the REST implementation
-10. Players can login and set their nickname
+11. Players can login and set their nickname

 ## How to contribute